The Ultimate Guide to Turkey

 How big of a turkey should I buy?

-Buy one pound of turkey per person who will be eating.
+Buy one pound of turkey for each person who will be eating it.

 When should I buy my turkey?

-Store a raw, fresh turkey in the refrigerator for a maximum of two days.
+Store a raw, fresh turkey in the refrigerator for two days.
 A frozen turkey can last for up to a year.

 How long does it take to thaw a frozen turkey?